-and other partners helped to strengthen the dual track health service delivery during the pandemic by supporting the rapid expansion of the surge capacity of public health services to cope with COVID-19 pandemic, while also restoring essential services that had been reduced during lockdowns.
-The UN strengthened national institutional capacity to prepare and respond to health needs during the COVID-19 outbreak at national and local levels.
-This included helping to build capacity and develop guidelines for surveillance, contact tracing, laboratory certification, case management, transportation of samples, infection prevention and control for medical workers to address priority public health risks.
-A total of 1,910 health care workers in 42 health facilities were equipped with Personal Protective Equipment (70% female 30% male) while mobile and regular oxygen concentrators were distributed to 20 territorial and national hospitals.
-By updating of the postgraduate family planning curriculum, more than 300 health care providers were better equipped to deliver family planning services.
-1,313 drug-resistant tuberculosis patients started treatment in 2020, including 489 women and 57 children.
-The UN supported 62 healthcare specialists from primary healthcare centers to improve their knowledge and skills on providing stigmafree SRH services to key populations, including people living with HIV.
-With UN support, and despite global supply chain challenges, the national immunization programme did not experience any shortages.
+In 2020 the UN in collaboration with the Ministry of Health children with disabilities and refugee children received and other partners helped to strengthen the dual track psychological and pedagogical support during quarantine health service delivery during the pandemic by supporting and through remote learning.
+200,000 schoolchildren and the rapid expansion of the surge capacity of public health their families benefited from nutrition advice and cooking services to cope with COVID-19 pandemic, while also tips provided under the "School Meals at Home" campaign restoring essential services that had been reduced during across the whole country which was complemented by lockdowns.
+The UN strengthened national institutional take home rations of fortified wheat flour provided to capacity to prepare and respond to health needs during 80,000 primary school children. the COVID-19 outbreak at national and local levels.
+This included helping to build capacity and develop guidelines The UN contributed to the protection of the social rights for surveillance, contact tracing, laboratory certification, of children, especially during the early years, prevented case management, transportation of samples, infection family separation, and reduced the child poverty rate, gap prevention and control for medical workers to address and severity.
+The UN has strengthened its social research priority public health risks.
+A total of 1,910 health care and advocacy and brought the leave no-one behind workers in 42 health facilities were equipped with principle onto the policy agenda amid strong evidence Personal Protective Equipment (70% female 30% male) of increases in poverty and vulnerability.
+Food or cash assistance was provided to 41,400 vulnerable families, while mobile and regular oxygen concentrators were distributed to 20 territorial and national hospitals.
+By some of whom lost income as a result of COVID-19, in updating of the postgraduate family planning curriculum, exchange for skills training for better labour opportunities more than 300 health care providers were better equipped or creation of community assets.
+Immediate emergency to deliver family planning services.
+1,313 drug-resistant food assistance and personal protective equipment was tuberculosis patients started treatment in 2020, including provided to residents of 22 residential institutions for the 489 women and 57 children.
+The UN supported 62 elderly, persons with disabilities, and children in state care. healthcare specialists from primary healthcare centers In addition, the UN assisted 129 victims of trafficking (73 to improve their knowledge and skills on providing stigmafemales) from Kyrgyzstan and 114 vulnerable migrants (49 females) from Kyrgyzstan to return home, and with free SRH services to key populations, including people living with HIV.
+With UN support, and despite global supply social support and equipment to start small incomechain challenges, the national immunization programme generating activities. did not experience any shortages.
 In total, 341 health facilities providing vaccination services nationwide were equipped with specialized cold chain equipment to provide the required temperature during power cut offs.
 Responding to the critical situation in the educational sector, the UN provided extensive technical support to ensure uninterrupted learning by establishing online learning platforms and developing 2,985 video lessons aired on television and available online during school closures.